tekumara/notes/python-install.md

 You can now create virtualenvs (which include pip): `python3 -m venv`

-**Caveat**: _/usr/lib/python3/dist-packages_ will be on the PYTHONPATH.
+## Dist packages

-deadsnake/deb python packages contain a [modified version of site.py](https://github.com/deadsnakes/python3.7/blob/4dc651768517acccad5f5081fff2de3e4d5900cd/debian/patches/distutils-install-layout.diff#L243) which adds _/usr/lib/python3/dist-packages_ to PYTHONPATH.
-Any `python3-*` deb packages will install into _/usr/lib/python3/dist-packages_ and will appear on the PYTHONPATH of this version.
-To have a completely isolated version of python, install from source, eg: like [python-build](https://github.com/pyenv/pyenv/tree/master/plugins/python-build) or [docker-library/python](https://github.com/docker-library/python).
+deadsnake/deb python packages contain a [modified version of site.py](https://github.com/deadsnakes/python3.7/blob/4dc651768517acccad5f5081fff2de3e4d5900cd/debian/patches/distutils-install-layout.diff#L243) which uses the dist-packages rather than site-packages subdirectory.
+This means _/usr/lib/python3/dist-packages_ appears on PYTHONPATH.
+Any `python3-*` deb packages will install into _/usr/lib/python3/dist-packages_.

+Any python installations with a prefix other than _/usr_ will be isolated from this distribution installed packages, eg: installations in _/usr/local_ or virtualenvs.

 ## Python builds